TrevorM1738/CycleGAN-style-stransfer/README.md

 <img src="pictures/54.jpg" width="400" height="400" />
 <img src="pictures/24.jpg" width="400" height="400" />

-These are a good example of the times it does a really good job and when it fails to tranfer the style.
+These are a good example of the times it does a really good job and when it fails to tranfer the style properly.
 ---

 ## Recommendations and Future Work